edgio-docs/edgio-docs/guides/applications/v7/experimentation/cross_environment_traffic_splitting.md

 {{ PRODUCT }} processes all requests using our [standard order of operations](/guides/v7/performance/request#order-of-operations).
 However, traffic that is sent to another environment will be processed by the rules for both environments as indicated below.

 -   **Entry Environment:** {{ PRODUCT }} will apply the entry environment's rules to the request.
--   **Destination Environment:** {{ PRODUCT }} will only apply features that affect the response sent to the client.
+-   **Destination Environment:** {{ PRODUCT }} will then apply the destination environment's rules to the request.
 These features take precedence over the ones defined within the entry environment's rules.

 In addition to rule processing, you may choose to add custom logic to your origin server that alters the behavior based off of the host requested by the client.
 This type of setup requires [logging the Host header](#host-header-logging) within the entry environment.